 And it really makes a difference.
 Not only by picking up their veg at the farmers’ market, eating in their local indie restaurants and dropping their children at an after-school club, but by supporting the causes that are important to them.
 That might be with their cold hard cash, or with the time that money can buy them via childcare, a reduced commute or not having to have a second job.

 Of course, in theory a super-rich philanthropist could swoop in with their cheque book.
 A few mill’ to provide the things that might be valued by their employees’ communities – better-equipped libraries or the maintenance of lush green spaces, perhaps – but, in reality, the majority of UK millionaire donations fund elite universities.
-Around 35% of them went to two universities last year: Oxford and Cambridge.
-The philanthropic donations of the rich go to the next generation of the rich.
+Around a third of them went to two universities last year: Oxford and Cambridge.
+The philanthropic donations of the rich generally go to the next generation of the rich.
 And it’s eye-opening to consider that in the US alone more than $10bn a year funds the influence of government policy – where there’s money, there’s power.

 However, when communities come together to crowdfund, there’s a level of passion and shared commitment that one person giving away a small fraction of their wealth can’t emulate.
 The desire to make the place you live more vibrant and welcoming for everyone who lives there can’t be rivalled by a placard with one rich person’s name on it.